Highlights for bacitracin-neomycin-polymyxin

 - wear contact lenses

-- an unusual or allergic reaction to tobramycin or other antibiotics, sulfites, foods, dyes or preservatives
+- an unusual or allergic reaction to this bacitracin, neomycin, polymyxin B, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant